hhvm/user-documentation/guides/hack/01-types/02-type-system.md

 ## Enums

-[Enums](../enums/intro.md) is a type made up of constants, usually related to each other.
+An [enum](../enums/intro.md) is a type made up of constants, usually related to each other.
 Unlike class constants, etc., enums are first-class types in the Hack type system.
 As such, they can be used as type annotations anywhere a primitive or object type can.

 @@ type-system-examples/enum.php @@